shoaibxbwf/Calculator/README.md

 # 🔢 CALCUMATE - Multi-functional Calculator

-**GURU CALCU** is a powerful and modern calculator app built with **React**, supporting standard and scientific calculations, age, loan, and BMI computations — all in one sleek interface.
+**CalcuMate** is a powerful and modern calculator app built with **React**, supporting standard and scientific calculations, age, loan, and BMI computations — all in one sleek interface.

 ---